JRJolley/CTFsolutions/OverTheWire/Bandit/Bandit0/Tutorial.md

 If you are using Putty this should all be in the GUI interface.

 Next our task is to read a file that contains the passcode to Bandit1.
 The file is stored as readme.
-The most straightforward way to do this is to use "cat" (the linux command for concatenate) which will print the files contents to the screen.
+The most straightforward way to do this is to use `cat` (the linux command for concatenate) which will print the files contents to the screen.

 In terminal:
     `$ cat readme`